taichi/modernjs/modernjs.en.md

 My latest work by [Erich Gamma](https://github.com/egamma) who designed the eclipse plug-in framework that dedicated my 20's is [VS Code].
 For over a decade, I thought he was a kind of god almighty, but reading a bad code of [vscode-tslint](https://github.com/Microsoft/vscode-tslint) a little closer I got it.

-[Erich Gamma](https://github.com/egamma) The teacher has a great achievement as an architect, but as a programmer he is an ordinary man or less.
+[Erich Gamma](https://github.com/egamma) The teacher has a great achievement as an architect, but as a programmer, he is an ordinary man or less.
 The code is copying the poor quality from that side, and there is no decent unit test.
-It's small in size and I am working almost entirely, so it's a bit nicely done, is not it?
+It's small in size, and I am working almost entirely, so it's a bit nicely done, is not it?
 Well, that's right.

 I think it was wonderful of the GitHub era that such things came to be casual.